|Elliott Sound Products||Linear Power Supply Design|

 Figure 9 - SMPS Block Diagram

 SMPS are used because people want gear that's light, powerful and cool running.
 Manufacturers like them because they are fairly cheap to make, and shipping and handling costs are reduced because of the low weight.
-No more bulky transformers and huge capacitors.
+No more bulky transformers and large capacitor banks.
+Few purchasers understand the downsides though.

-Expected life of a conventional linear supply is close to infinite.
+The expected life of a conventional linear supply is close to infinite.
 There are few parts, all are easily procured (even custom transformers aren't overly expensive) and service is a breeze.
 Any SMPS can be expected to last until it's first used, and with any luck it can last for quite a few years thereafter.
-Will you be able to repair it in 20 or 30 years?
-Not a chance.
-The power supply and amplifier become electronic waste once the specialised ICs are no longer made.
+Will you be able to repair it in 10, 20 or 30 years?
+In a word - "no".
+The power supply (and often the amplifier too) become electronic waste once the specialised ICs are no longer made.
 Some of these parts have a single production run, and are never made again.

 Whether I like the idea or not is beside the point - this is what's being made today, and customers have to put up with it.
 DIY people will be making linear supplies for quite some time yet though, and they will most likely still be repairable in 50 years time!

 For those who want to know more about SMPS in general, there is some more info on the ESP site, and the OnSemi reference has some excellent introductory info (although the very latest developments are not included as it was published in 2002).
-There is another OnSemi document that explains power factor correction.
+There is another OnSemi document that explains power factor correction, as well as countless others from various manufacturers.

 The information presented in this article is intended as a guide only, and the author takes no responsibility for any damage, disfigurement or injury to persons (including but not limited to loss of life) or property that results from the use or misuse of the data or formulae presented herein.
 It is the readers' responsibility absolutely to assess the suitability of a design or any part thereof for the intended purpose, and to take all necessary precautions to ensure the safety of himself/ herself and others.

-The reader is warned that the primary and secondary voltages present in nearly all power supplies for amplifiers are potentially lethal, and to observe all applicable laws, statutory requirements and other restrictions or requirements that may exist where you live.
+The reader is warned that the primary and secondary voltages present in nearly all power supplies for amplifiers are potentially lethal, and constructors must observe all applicable laws, statutory requirements and other restrictions or requirements that may exist where you live.

 |WARNING: All mains wiring should be performed by suitably qualified persons, and it may be an offence to perform such wiring unless so qualified.
 Severe penalties may apply.|